.

 draw, drew, drawn, drawing, draws.verbs

-transitive verb use.to cause to move after or toward one by applying continuous force; drag (drew the chair closer to the table; a team of horses drawing a wagon); to pull; to cause to move in a given direction or to a given position, as by leading (the teacher drew the children into the room to see the decorations); to move or pull so as to cover or uncover something (draw the curtains); to cause to flow forth (a pump drawing water; a cut that drew blood); to suck or take in air, for example; inhale; to require a specified depth of water for floating (a boat drawing 18 inches); to take or pull out (drew a knife from its sheath; drew out a fat wallet); to extract or take from for one's own use (drew strength from their faith in God); to eviscerate; disembowel (eviscerated chicken); to select or take in from a given group, type or region (draw clients from all levels of society); to bring to a certain condition or action; lead (drawn to despair; drew them to resign); to bring on oneself as a result; provoke (drew them to the meeting with free offers); to earn; gain (deposits in a financial institution that draw interest); to withdraw money; to receive on a regular basis or at a specified time (draw a pension); to take or receive by chance (draw lots); to take cards from a dealer or central stack; to end or leave a contest tied or undecided; to hit or strike a ball so as to give it backspin; to pull back the string of a bow; to stretch taut; to flatten, stretch or mold metal by hammering or die stamping; to shape or elongate a wire, for example, by pulling through dies; to inscribe a line or lines with a pencil or other marking implement; to make a likeness of on a surface, using mostly lines; depict with lines (drew a map of the area; drawing landscapes and still lifes); to formulate or devise from evidence or data at hand (draw a comparison)
+transitive verb use.to cause to move after or toward one by applying continuous force; drag (drew the chair closer to the table; a team of horses drawing a wagon); to pull; to cause to move in a given direction or to a given position, as by leading (the teacher drew the children into the room to see the decorations); to move or pull so as to cover or uncover something (draw the curtains); to cause to flow forth (a pump drawing water; a cut that drew blood); to suck or take in air, for example; inhale; to require a specified depth of water for floating (a boat drawing 18 inches); to take or pull out (drew a knife from its sheath; drew out a fat wallet); to extract or take from for one's own use (drew strength from their faith in God); to eviscerate; disembowel (eviscerated chicken); to select or take in from a given group, type or region (draw clients from all levels of society); to bring to a certain condition or action; lead (drawn to despair; drew them to resign); to bring on oneself as a result; provoke (drew them to the meeting with free offers); to earn; gain (deposits in a financial institution that draw interest); to withdraw money; to receive on a regular basis or at a specified time (draw a pension); to take or receive by chance (draw lots); to take cards from a dealer or central stack; to end or leave a contest tied or undecided; to hit or strike a ball so as to give it backspin; to pull back the string of a bow; to stretch taut; to flatten, stretch or mold metal by hammering or die stamping; to shape or elongate a wire, for example, by pulling through dies; to inscribe a line or lines with a pencil or other marking implement; to make a likeness of on a surface, using mostly lines; depict with lines (drew a map of the area; drawing landscapes and still lifes); to formulate or devise from evidence or data at hand (draw a comparison; to arrive at a conclusion in one's mind after thinking)

 intransitive verb use.to proceed or move steadily (a ship drawing near the shore); to attract customers or spectators (the new play is drawing well); to cause a flow of liquid (the patient's veins don't draw easily); to cause suppuration; to take in a draft of air (we have smoke in the room because the flue on the wood stove isn't drawing); to use or call upon part of a fund or supply (drawing on an account; drew from the experience of fellow workers); to contract or tighten (the glue draws the material tight when it dries); to conclude a contest without either side winning; tie (the chess players drew in 32 moves); to make a likeness with lines on a surface; sketch